-To run a zoo in England, Scotland and Wales, you need a Zoo Licencing Act 1981 from the local authority.
-The licence will be subject to fees, and conditions to ensure the proper conduct of the zoo.
-Any establishment where wild animals are kept for display to the public (other than in a circus or a pet shop) must first obtain a licence from the Local Authority, Zoo Licencing Act 1981: guide to the act's provisions.
+Any establishment where wild animals are kept for display to the public (other than in a circus or a pet shop) must first get a licence from the local authority.

-Any fit and proper person who is not disqualified from keeping animals may apply.
+Any 'fit and proper person', who is not disqualified from keeping animals, may apply.

-We recommend that you discuss your proposals with Planning Services to determine whether a planning application is needed.
+We recommend that you discuss your proposals with our Planning team to decide whether a planning application is needed.

 No. A zoo must not be run without a licence.